 Make sure your full kit i.e shoes, belt, cuff links, etc. are all together.
 Make sure they're with you at the venue.
 Really, check.
-Have you checked they're in your bag?
+Have you checked that these things are in your bag?
 Just check again to be sure.
 Get there earlier than you think you need to, and ask your groomsmen to do the same so that you can all be showered and fresh before the photographer and videographer arrive.
 Now go and check that bag one more time...

 TOP TIP - ONCE THE PARTY STARTS | RECEPTION